 Kenneth Heyer has been racing since 2000, is very keen to continue the race winning tradition of AMG.
 “It is a great honour for me to be here with my father,” he said.
 “The new racecar even wears the same start number (35) as the original Red Pig.”

 The 24-hour race at Spa-Francorchamps is one of the classic fixtures in the international endurance-racing calendar.
 First held in 1924, the race was run on the long, 14.8 km circuit until 1978.
-From 1979, it was switched to the short, 7.0 km long circuit, which has since become a favourite track of many racers.
+From 1979, it was switched to the short, 7.0 km long circuit, which has since become a favorite track of many racers.

 A podium finish place in this endurance classic is a good start for the new Red Pig, and Mercedes-AMG look set to maintain a legendary tradition that will immortalise the legendary 300 SEL and the achievements of those pioneering drivers from the 1970’s forever.